kevinsogo/compgen/README.md

 - Come up with better naming practices/conventions.
 - Ensure that the scripts work even in path names containing spaces and special characters.
 - Improve `polygonate` to reduce the restrictions above.
 For example, better handling of other forms of `import`.
+- Copy `random.py` to guarantee reproducibility.
+- More error handling in scripts; in general, make them more robust.
+- Improve the readme by separating it into parts. (`gen_readme.py` should still generate them all.)
+This is more like a tutorial. haha

+    - We could have separate pages for validators+generators, local scripts, and custom checkers.
+    - README.md would just contain a small overview.
+    - Maybe the Polygon notes can be compiled into their own section as well.

+**To consider**

+- Make the `direct_to_hackerrank` command look like:

+    ```
+    direct_to_hackerrank testset_script_file -- validator command -- solution command -- subtasks
+    ```

+    The `--` can be replaced by any token not appearing in the validator and solution commands.

+- Convert all scripts to Python in case no one knows (or likes to work with) Bash.